Rosenthal, Hesse: Amalgamations

-As part of Hesse's municipal reforms in the early 1970s, the heretofore independent communities of Roda and Willershausen were amalgamated with Rosenthal.
+As part of Hesse's municipal reforms in the early 1970s, the heretofore independent municipalities of Roda and Willershausen were amalgamated with Rosenthal.

 Politics

 Town council

 The town council's 15 seats are apportioned thus, in accordance with municipal elections held on 26 March 2006:

 Note: Bürgerliste Roda is a citizens' coalition.

 Mayor

-At the mayoral election on 26 September 2021, Stefan Jakob was elected Rosenthal's mayor with a 82% share of the vote.
+At the mayoral election on 26 September 2021, Stefan Jakob was elected Rosenthal's mayor with an 82% share of the vote.

 Coat of arms

 Rosenthal's civic coat of arms might heraldically be described thus: In gules a six-spoked wheel argent surrounded per square by four roses Or with centres azure and sepals vert.

 This describes the arms shown in this article, and also seen at the town's official website.
 At least one source, however, describes a different composition with three stemmed roses growing out of the top of the wheel.

 The wheel is the Wheel of Mainz, symbolizing the town's founders.